 “…taking your eyes off the road for more than two seconds doubles your risk of a crash.”
 (Virginia Tech’s Transportation Institute)

-The simple act of reaching for your phone, dialing a number, and putting your phone away after a call can drastically increase your risk of a crash.
+The simple act of reaching for your phone, dialing a number, and putting your phone away after a call can drastically increase your risk of a car accident, semi-truck accident, or motorcycle accident.
 Sure, you can keep your eyes on the road while talking.
 But those few seconds when you’re looking for your phone and concentrating on dialing the right person are valuable seconds when your eyes need to be on the road.

 “10% of fatal crashes in 2011 were reported as distraction-affected crashes” and “17% of injury crashes in 2011 were reported as distraction-affected crashes.”
 (National Highway Traffic Safety Administration)